To save time and confusion, here are some things to consider before you begin your Google Tag Manager implementation.

 - Configurations can't easily be shared across containers without using container export and import, or by using the API.
 If the tags and firing logic is similar across domains, use a single container.

 - When someone publishes a container, all changes go live, regardless of domain.
 If you need to apply changes to one domain without affecting other domains, use a different container for each domain.

-Learn more about cross domain tracking.
+Learn more about cross domain measurement.

 Consider what tags you will need and where to deploy them